Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Diagnostic methods for the inverse cascade

 Although the vortex thinning picture is not necessarily associated with single coherent vortices, but rather with the whole vorticity ensemble itself, we intend to measure the influence of coherent regions and their residual backgrounds regarding this mechanism.
-This is employed by the following three-part decomposition
+This is achieved by the following three-part decomposition:

 with $Z_{*,c}^{MSG}$ and $Z_{*,r}^{MSG}$ the purely coherent and residual second-order MSG flux expansions, respectively, and $Z_{*,cr}^{MSG}$ the flux contribution originating from the mixed interactions.
-The decomposition of the MSG expanded flux into coherent and residual parts implies a decomposition of the various flux channels as well
+For the reasons similar to those already given in section \ref{section4_2}, the same form of heterogeneous stresses, $\boldsymbol{\tau}_{*,c,r}^{MSG}$ and $\boldsymbol{\tau}_{*,r,c}^{MSG}$, appears in the mixed MSG expanded flux.
+To limit the scope of this paper, we refrain from an in-depth analysis of the vortex thinning angles $\delta \alpha^{[b]}$ and $\delta \beta^{[b]}$ for the mixed MSG flux contribution.
+However, the decomposition of the MSG expanded flux into purely coherent and residual parts implies a decomposition of the different flux channels as well